uqlibrary/technology-training/Git/git.md

 ### Git??

 If you need to collaborate on a project, a script, some code or a document, there are a few ways to operate.
-Sending a file back and forth and taking turns is not efficient; a cloud-based office suite requires a connection to the Internet and does not keep a clean record of contributions.
+Sending a file back and forth and taking turns is not efficient; a cloud-based office suite requires a connection to the Internet and doesn't usually keep a clean record of contributions.

 **Version control** allows users to: